 The School of Education MicroMasters allows learners to take five courses focused on educational innovation and improvement, with a specific focus on the principles and application of Improvement Science.
 These courses can be used by practicing teachers, leaders, and reformers to advance their current knowledge and earn a certificate.
-Those who successfully complete the MicroMasters and are admitted to the School of Education can also earn 12 credit hours toward a master’s degree specializing in such areas as Educational Leadership and Policy, Teaching and Learning, New Media and Literacy, or Urban Pedagogy.
+Those who successfully complete the MicroMasters and are admitted to the School of Education can also be granted advanced standing that will reduce the credit-hour requirements for a master’s degree specializing in such areas as Educational Leadership and Policy, Teaching and Learning, New Media and Literacy, or Urban Pedagogy.

 Learn more Learn why ambitious teaching and learning may be the key to global educational improvement and how to put it into practice.